Distributed Riemannian Optimization in Geodesically Non-convex Environments: Simulation results

 \subsection{Real data}

-We also obtain numerical results on the MNIST dataset~\cite{lecun1998mnist}, which contains 70000 hand-written images with $n = 784$ pixels.
+\cred{For distributed robust PCA,} we obtain numerical results on the MNIST dataset~\cite{lecun1998mnist}, which contains 70000 hand-written images with $n = 784$ pixels.
 The data matrix is normalized such that the elements are in the range $[0,1]$ and then centered.
 We randomly shuffle the images, partition them into $K=20$ subsets, and then run the algorithms to compute the first $p = 5$ principal components.
 The step sizes are set to $\mu = 0.006$ and $\alpha = 0.005$ for the Metropolis graph and $\mu = 0.006$ and $\alpha = 0.001$ for the uniform graph.

+\begin{color}{black} For distributed low-rank matrix completion, we consider the Jester dataset~\cite{goldberg2001eigentaste} and randomly select $50$ users' ratings of $50$ jokes.
+We form an incomplete user-joke rating matrix from the observed entries, rescale the ratings to $[-1, 1]$, and then randomly shuffle and partition the data into $K=20$ subsets over the network.
+We then run the algorithms with $1500$ stochastic iterations to recover a low-rank approximation with rank $r=20$.
+The step sizes are set to $\mu = 0.8$ and $\alpha = 0.3$ for both the Metropolis and uniform graphs.

-The MSD of the different methods on both graphs, shown in Figure~\ref{fig:msd_pca_mnist}, behaves similarly to that in the experiment with synthetic data, showing similar convergences and comparative performances between the different approaches.
+The MSD and RE of the different methods across both graphs, shown in Figure~\ref{fig:msd_pca_mnist} and~\ref{fig:re_lrmc_jester}, behave similarly to those in the experiment with synthetic data, showing similar convergence and comparable performance across the different approaches.

+The improved MSD performance of Riemannian diffusion adaptation on both synthetic and real data can be attributed to the enhanced stability of diffusion strategies compared to consensus counterparts under constant step sizes~\cite{sayed2014adaptationLearningOptimization,chen2015learning}, and its intrinsic manifold updates, which avoid extrinsic distortions during adaptation and combination. \end{color}